 In this section, we discuss manual configuration of an installed MySQL Cluster by creating and editing configuration files.

-MySQL Cluster NDB 7.3 also provides a GUI installer which can be used to perform the configuration without the need to edit text files in a separate application.
+MySQL Cluster (NDB versions 7.3 and later) also provides a GUI installer which can be used to perform the configuration without the need to edit text files in a separate application.
 For more information, see Section 18.2.1, “The MySQL Cluster Auto-Installer”.

 For our four-node, four-host MySQL Cluster (see Cluster nodes and host computers), it is necessary to write four configuration files, one per node host.